 Doctor Who - A Christmas Carol

 Steven Moffat delivers a typically timey-wimey take on the traditional Christmas favourite.
 Featuring Michael Gambon as the Scrooge-like Kazran Sardick.
-Tony Fyler covered this earlier in the week and does sit far better justice than I can here, so check it out here.
+Our own Tony Fyler covered this for the site and does it far better justice than I can here, so check it out.

 Back To The Future: The Animated Series - Dickens Of A Christmas